ksiwt/go-playground/README.md

 # Go playground
-This repository is playground of golang
+This repository is playground of Go.